Diniso-G/business_dashboard/app/README.md

 2. Fast API recives the file and loads it into a pandas dataframe
 3. The analysis module calculates revenue, top products and trends/ if no revenue it finds it using product and cost
 4. Plotly generates chart data from the results
-5. Report saved in pysql
+5. Report saved in SQLite
 6. The summary statistics are sent to the Gemini API, which returns three tailor business recommendations
 7. Results-including the AI recommendations are returned to the browser and displayed.